What’s a credit score and how to improve it

 7 min read

-Credit scores are made up using of all sorts of information about you – which is stored on your credit file.
-There are three agencies in the UK which have licences to compile credit files – these are Experian, Equifax and TransUnion (which used to be known as Call Credit).
+Credit scores are made up of using all sorts of information about you – which is stored on your credit file.
+There are three main agencies in the UK which have licences to compile credit files – these are Experian, Equifax and TransUnion (which used to be known as Call Credit).
 These are called credit reference agencies.
+A fourth smaller agency, Crediva, was also given a licence in 2017.

 The most important part of a credit score is the record of how good you are at making payments.
 This isn’t just payments for loans or credit, it also includes an assessment of how good you are at paying certain bills – like your phone and utility bills.